aurelia-contrib/aurelia-getting-started/guides/how-to-add-pug-to-cli-with-webpack.md

 In pug these are attached to `locals`.
 Pug _evals_ anything within ``#{`` and `}``, so you can see what variables are available by using `Object.keys(locals)`.
 It works out that our metadata is actually attached to `locals.htmlWebpackPlugin.options.metadata`.

+NOTE: Attaching to locals is not yet working.
+I'll update this when I figure out how to get this working.

 ```pug
 doctype html